Shaurya714/Shaurya25BCE10200-expensetracker/README.md

-A simple python tool to add expense calculate average and total expenses.
-It also generates a pie chart visualizing your expenses
-Expense Tracker with Average Calculation and Pie Chart

 Overview-
 This project is a simple expense-tracking program that allows users to record daily expenses, view all entries together, calculate the average spending, and visualize category-wise expenses using a pie chart.
 It is designed to be easy to use and runs completely through a menu-based terminal interface.